ilya-dubinsky/cfpp/README.md

 The repository contains code examples for the "Cryptography for Payment Professionals" book.

-The code examples are provided in three languages, C, Python, and Java.
+C implementations of functions, as mentioned in the book, are located in c/src/.
+The tests are in the c/test folder.